 The owner of the Daily Express and Daily Star has said that his newspapers were "scapegoated" for their coverage of Madeleine McCann's disappearance.

-Richard Desmond told the Leveson Inquiry that his titles were "the only honest ones and straightforward ones" as they had printed a front-page apology to the missing girl's parents and paid them a £550,000 libel settlement.
+Richard Desmond told the Leveson Inquiry that his titles were "the only honest ones and straightforward ones" for the way they printed a front-page apology to the missing girl's parents and paid them £550,000 in a libel settlement.

-He hit out at a former head of the Press Complaints Commission for criticising Daily Express editor Peter Hill over the paper's reporting of the case in more than 100 articles.
+He hit out at a former head of the Press Complaints Commission (PCC) for criticising Daily Express editor Peter Hill over the paper's reporting of the case in more than 100 articles.

 "Every paper was doing the same thing, which is why every paper or most papers paid money to the McCanns.
 Only we were scapegoated by the ex-chairman of the PCC," he said.